-This past weekend I took a trip to beautiful Scottsdale Arizona with a few Codis Group business partners for a work conference.
+I took a trip to beautiful Scottsdale Arizona with a few Codis Group business partners for a work conference and it was an incredible learning experience.

 The dry desert heat was a nice change from the humid East Coast we were traveling from, and I can honestly say I have never seen cacti that big in my life.